 In addition to reaching every household from Country Club Road in Fort Collins north to the Wyoming border at about half the cost that the post office charges for direct mail, print and insert advertisers are welcomed into higher-income households with an high frequency of home ownership.
 In fact, 82 percent of our readers own their own home.

-The North Forty News is published monthly &
+The North Forty News and Timnath News are published monthly &